-As we covered in our last OSINT post, connecting all known social media accounts to one user is a critical step in determining risk, and this begins with analysis of the threat actor’s username.
-In this piece, we’ll dive into the importance of researching usernames and how they lead to useful, investigative paths.
+As we discussed in our previous OSINT post, mapping all known social media accounts to a single user is a foundational step in assessing risk.
+That process often begins with a close analysis of the username.
+In this article, we’ll explore why usernames are worth investigating and how they can unlock new, actionable paths in your research.

 First Steps